heptarch/heptarch.github.io/drafts/demon.md

 Construction started, and made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
 Although the Post
-Office used the network in a desultory fashion for a few years, underperformance and adverse market conditions led to it being discontinued in 1874.
+Office used it in a desultory fashion for a few years, the network was overbudget and underperforming, and was officially discontinued in 1874.

-But the London Pneumatic Despatch Company did not limit its ambitions to the air.
+But a company ambitious enough to propose an underground pneumatic network had no reason to stop there.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->